The Why, what does the Overhaul of the electric network accomplish?

 This mod will add some load... it must, it adds both code and entities.

-As much code as possible is assigned to events, minimizing the on_nth_tick code.
+As much code as possible is assigned to events, minimizing the code that runs on game ticks.

 The code that runs when events take place should have little impact, I doubt it can be noticed in normal game play.

-Why is there on_nth_tick code?
+Why is there on_tick code?

 The Transformator's boiler and steam engine have an energy buffer and this buffer scales with the rating.
 When a Transformator is disabled, this buffer will continue to supply power until it is depleted.
 This can take some time depending on the rating chosen and power consumption.
 A fully buffered 10 GW Transformator with nothing more than an inserter as the consumer, will take a very long time to deplete the buffer.
-The on_nth_tick code flushes the buffers, so the power-off takes effect quickly.
+The on_tick code flushes the buffers, so the power-off takes effect quickly.

 When the underground substations are placed, the on_nth_tick is used to replace the displayer entity with the actual underground substation, on a 3 second delay.
 This allows the underground substation to the placed via pole dragging, like other electric poles.